 Burr Pond State Park offers trails that wrap around Burr Pond with scenic views of the water.
-There is a boat launch available at the northernmost point of the park on Murr Mountain Road, past the entrance to the park.
-There is also canoe rentals on-site.
+There is a boat launch at the northernmost point of the park on Burr Mountain Road, past the entrance to the park.

 This park is managed by the following CT DEEP Park Headquarters: